 The 11th hour on the 11th day of the 11th month signifies the end of World War I. Across the British Commonwealth, November 11th is known as Remembrance Day, a time to remember and give thanks to all those men and women who were killed during the two World Wars and other conflicts.
 This also gives us the opportunity to give thanks to those veterans for their service to our country.

-2021 marks the 100 year anniversary that the poppy has long been associated with war.
-The seeds can lie dormant in the soil for years, and grow once the ground has been disturbed, like those fields ravaged by war.
+2021 marks the 100 year anniversary that the poppy has long been associated with Remembrance Day.
+Poppy seeds can lie dormant in the soil for years, and grow once the ground has been disturbed, like those fields ravaged by war.
 Canadian doctor Lieutenant Colonel John McRae was so struck by the sight of the bright poppies growing on a desolate field in northern France during WWI that he penned the famous poem “In Flanders Fields”.
 In response, American Moina Michale wrote “We Shall Keep the Faith“, pledging to wear a poppy to remember the dead; the tradition for the poppy began.

 World War I battlefields are located along the Belgian coast, through the southern Belgian province of West Flanders and regions of northern and eastern France.
 Some areas are frequently visited by pilgrims and tourists, such as the Somme and Verdun battlefields in France, many by those visiting the graves of those relatives who are buried there.